Geography BSc (Hons)

 How long will my course last?

-For each module you will spend about two hours a week reading the online lecture material, plus one-two hours a week in synchronous communication with the module leader and up to two hours a week in face-to-face tutorials.
-You will be studying three modules at a time, so a typical week could consist of up to 18 hours of structured study time and the remaining 32 hours a week would be spent in self-directed study.
+For each module you will spend approximately two hours each week reading the online lecture material, plus 1-2 hours a week with module leader-led work and up to 2 hours a week in face-to-face tutorials.
+A typical week could consist of up to 18 hours of structured study time and the remaining 32 hours a week would be spent in self-directed study.
 In some weeks there may also be field trips.

 Where can I study my course?